pfertyk/blog/content/003-crystal-vs-real-life.md

 The second reason was that I started a [discussion](https://github.com/l3kn/stumpy_png/issues/7) about my problem on GitHub.
-The owner of the project soon found out that the issue was not the processing time, but rather the loading and saving time.
+The owner of the project soon found out that the issue was not the processing time, but rather the loading and saving times.
 This table shows the comparison:

 Time spent on (s):|Crystal|Python
 -|-|-